Leak Detection Tools for HVAC Systems: A Professional Guide

 Is it safe to add UV dye to a refrigerant system?

-Yes, when using a dye specifically formulated for HVAC/R systems and following the manufacturer's instructions.
+Yes, when using a dye that is specifically formulated for HVAC/R systems and following the manufacturer's instructions.
 Modern, high-quality dyes are safe for all system components.

 What is the first step in any leak search?